The Queen of Spain's Beard

 The episode introduces a recurring guest star to the Blackadder series, Miriam Margolyes, who plays the part of the Spanish Infanta betrothed to Prince Edmund.
 Margolyes would later return to play Edmund's Puritan aunt, Lady Whiteadder, in the 1986 episode "Beer" and the part of Queen Victoria in Blackadder's Christmas Carol (1988).
-Margolyes's Infanta is accompanied in "The Queen of Spain's Beard" by an interpreter, played by Jim Broadbent, who would go on to play Albert, Prince Consort opposite her in Blackadder's Christmas Carol.
+Margolyes's Infanta is accompanied in "The Queen of Spain's Beard" by an interpreter, played by Jim Broadbent, who would go on to play Prince Albert opposite her in Blackadder's Christmas Carol.
 Broadbent was also intended to play Lord Whiteadder in "Beer", but was unavailable for recording.

 Although "The Queen of Spain's Beard" was originally broadcast as episode 4 of the series, on later broadcasts and DVD releases it has been switched with episode 2, "Born to Be King".

 Plot

 The year is 1492 and Europe is in disarray as nations go to war and kingdoms rise and fall.
 In England, Richard IV's court throbs with activity as he and his noblemen plan for war.
 The King must secure Spain's allegiance in a war with France, and commands his son, Harry, Prince of Wales, to marry the Spanish Infanta.
 Harry reveals that he is already engaged to a long list of European princesses (and one prince), and so the duty falls to Richard's forgotten son, Edmund, Duke of Edinburgh.

 Edmund, meanwhile, has been trying unsuccessfully to woo the ladies of the court.
 After a woman pushes him off the castle ramparts in revulsion because she was expecting Harry, Edmund renounces women.
 His resolve is weakened when he learns that his father has arranged his marriage to the Infanta Maria Escalosa of Spain and he grows excited when he imagines her as a beautiful princess.
 The Infanta arrives at court and Edmund is horrified to discover that she is ugly, morbidly obese, and sexually voracious.
 Facilitated by her ever-present and annoying interpreter, Don Speekingleesh, she declares undying love for Edmund.
 Terrified, Edmund retreats to work out a way of getting out of the marriage, which is to take place the following day.

 In twenty-four hours, I'll be married to a walrus!